 - Can I obtain a copy of my history with the court?
 Yes.
 Your history is available with valid identification, a fee of $1.00 per page, and the completion of an Open Records Request.

 - Can my driver's license be suspended if I'm driving without valid auto insurance?
 Yes.
-Under Oklahoma State Law, a driver is required to carry valid insurance on their vehicle.
+Under Oklahoma State Law, a driver is required to carry a valid insurance verification in their vehicle.
+If you did not have valid insurance at the time of the stop, you are encouraged to appear in court.

 - If I have a warrant for my arrest, what are my options: You can either pay with cash, cashier's check, money order or credit card at the Court Clerk's office, or turn yourself into the custody of the Yukon Police Department.
-The Municipal Judge is contacted and will administer his judgment at the jail.
+The Municipal Judge is contacted and will administer their judgement at the jail.

-- Requirements of DPS: Take the release to the Department of Public Safety located at 3600 N. Martin Luther King, Oklahoma City, Oklahoma.
+- Requirements of DPS: Take the release to the Department of Public Safety (DPS), 3600 N. Martin Luther King, Oklahoma City.
 The phone number for Driver Compliance is 405.425.2059.
-The suspended driver's license is not reinstated until the requirement of Department of Public Safety are satisfied.
+The suspended driver's license is not reinstated until the requirements of Department of Public Safety are satisfied.

 Under Oklahoma law, a dishonored check or other dishonored payment is considered nonpayment.
 If you fail to honor your promise to appear or otherwise fail to satisfy this charge on or before your arraignment date, the following may occur: